No! We also have API integrations with Eloqua, Marketo, SalesForce, Hubspot, and a REST API to access companies and leads.

 No, but we do provide “how to” directions and will help as part of your campaign to answer any questions you may have.

-InsightBase feeds into your marketing automation or CRM platform.
-We verify the phone numbers and email addresses for contacts at those locations for accuracy.
-InsightBase associates contacts with the domain location that it has identified a spike in activity around the topics you have included with your campaign.
+InsightBase 4.0 feeds into your marketing automation or CRM platform.
+We verify the phone numbers and email addresses for contacts at those locations for accuracy, identifying spikes in activity around the topics you have included with your campaign.

-InsightBase is a subscription model and we lease the data to our users.
-With your subscription model, you have full access to company, contact, and InstallBase℠ technology information to use with your digital marketing stack.
+InsightBase 4.0 is a subscription model and we lease the data to our users.
+With your subscription model, you have full access to complete B2B contact records.

-Yes, a user can upload a CSV file of domains or DUNS numbers, (if you are a Dun and Bradstreet customer) to be used in the buildout of an intent campaign in InsightBase.
+Yes, a user can upload a CSV file of domains or DUNS numbers, (if you are a Dun and Bradstreet customer) to be used in the build-out of an intent campaign in InsightBase 4.0.
 An uploaded list can be used to prioritize a named account list or as a suppression list to source net new accounts.

-InsightBase is vendor neutral in the digital marketing and data space.
-We want you to have the choice to pick best of breed solutions that work best for your organization.
-InsightBase can work with any solution that can ingest a CSV file (predictive analytics, programmatic, data warehousing, marketing automation platforms, CRM).
-As your digital marketing landscape continues to evolve, InsightBase can serve as a foundation piece that makes your stack work better and faster.
+InsightBase 4.0 is vendor-neutral in the digital marketing and data space.
+We want you to have the choice to pick best-of-breed solutions that work best for your organization.
+InsightBase 4.0 can work with any solution that can ingest a CSV file (i.e. predictive analytics, programmatic, data warehousing, marketing automation platforms, and CRM).
+As your digital marketing landscape continues to evolve, InsightBase 4.0 can serve as a foundation piece that makes your stack work better and faster.

 We get our True Influence Intent Signals™ from many sources including web pages visited, search, impressions, email, and webcast registrations.
 We then process these to make it easier for our customers to find out who the contacts in the companies are, what their interests are, what their needs are, and how they want to engage.
 Signal data is also derived from the content your prospects consume such as blogs and online publications read, videos watched, and the like.